SCPR/wordpress_import_to_rails/README.md

 # Wordpress Import to Rails
-This is how we at SCPR took a giant XML dump file from Wordpress and imported it into our CMS.
+This is how we at [SCPR.org](http://scpr.org) took a giant XML dump file from Wordpress and imported it into our CMS.

 ## Why